BC17/push-plugin-cordova-phonegap/push-cordova/README.md

 	successCallback: function(data)

-To set builder data call next function:
+To set builder data call the following function:

 	setBuilderData: function(data, successCallback, errorCallback);

-`data` param in both cases should look like following:
+`data` parameter on both cases should look like the following:

     {
         tickerText: "Infobip Push Demo",